 - After 45 minutes, brush half of the mixture on the partially cooked chicken wings.
 Return them to the oven for 10 minutes.

-- Replace the ginger root with chopped fresh cumin and the sesame oil with 1 tablespoon of olive oil and 1 teaspoon of freshly grated lime zest.
+Replace the ginger root with 1 teaspoon of dried coriander and the sesame oil with 1 tablespoon of olive oil and 1 teaspoon of freshly grated lime zest.
 Omit the sesame seeds.
 Garnish with the jalapeno, a thinly chopped scallion, and 1 tablespoon of chopped, fresh cilantro.

 Replace the honey with an equal amount of molasses.
 Replace the sesame oil with ½ teaspoon of chili oil.
 Omit the sesame seeds and garnish with a thinly sliced scallion.

 This recipe is worth trying if you want an appetizer that's different from your standard flavor selection.
 These baked chicken wings have a balance of spicy, savory, and sweet, making them a winning appetizer at any gathering.
 Get those napkins ready because they're gone once the tray hits the table.